 Three decades ago, potters Teresa Boone and Stacey Carson proposed an idea to Mike Aiken, then the executive director of Greensboro Urban Ministry (GUM).
 Rather than asking outright for funds to feed the hungry, why not invite the community to a feast that ultimately feeds those in need?
 Boone and Carson would encourage their potter pals to create and donate handcrafted bowls — a symbol of sharing — as a gift to participants.
 And what better time to schedule the event than at Thanksgiving, a holiday centered on food and gratitude?

-Thirty-one years later, and always on the Thursday before Thanksgiving, the Urban Ministry’s Feast of Caring draws hundreds of diners to First Baptist Church in Greensboro.
+Thirty-two years later, and always on the Thursday before Thanksgiving, the Urban Ministry’s Feast of Caring draws hundreds of diners to First Baptist Church in Greensboro.
 Patrons can purchase advance tickets online — $30 is the suggested donation — or simply show up at the door.
-The enthusiastic response motivated the organizers some years ago to include lunch service as well as dinner, and lines form early.
+The enthusiastic response motivated the organizers some years ago to include lunch service as well as dinner, and lines from early.

 “I think people come early because they want first choice of the pottery,” Cheryl Ledford, GUM’s director of special events, says with a laugh.
 And what a choice!
 The display of available goods occupies an entire room.
 Varied as the potters themselves, hailing from Seagrove and locally, the bowls inside the Pottery Room range in hues from blues to greens to yellow and rust.
 They’re speckled and tricolored; textured or glossy and smooth; mug-shaped with handles or folded and veined to resemble leaves.
 All are etched on the bottom with artists’ initials or the letters “FOC” for Feast of Caring.